yminsky/ocaml-user-experience/objectives.md

 newbie experience, though we should be more reluctant to make a sensible advanced workflow practically impossible.

-## OCaml workflows are organized around a simple, understandable model
+## Workflows are built around a simple, understandable model

 We should aim for a single shared model for how code is organized, configured, and built.
-Supporting legacy users is important, but we should be willing to deprecate and eventually abandon workflows that detract from that simple core.
+Supporting legacy users is important, but we should be willing to deprecate and eventually abandon workflows that detract from having a simple core.

 This strongly suggests we should move away from having an ambient environment that you just get by default.
 The tools should really